zang-cloud/zang-java/README.md

 First a configuration must be created by using one of the provided configuration classes (`BasicZangConfiguration`, `PropertiesFileZangConfiguration`) or by creating your own implementation with the `ZangConfiguration` interface.

-Normally you'll want to just enter your Zang Platform *AccountSid* and *AuthToken*, but you can also define a proxy server or change the base API URL.
+Normally you'll want to just enter your Avaya CPaaS Platform *AccountSid* and *AuthToken*, but you can also define a proxy server or change the base API URL.

 Next you'll have to create a connector by using `ZangConnectorFactory`.
 This can be done in multiple ways.
 The usual way is to instantiate `ZangConnectorFactory`, pass the configuration object to the factory and have it instantiate `ZangConnector` objects:
 ```java